 - Method of detection.
 These antibodies were first detected via an immunofluorescence assay (IFA) that used alcohol-fixed neutrophils as the cell substrate.
 Two patterns of IFA were observed: a speckled cytoplasmic pattern, called c-ANCA, and a perinuclear pattern called p-ANCA.
 In patients with vasculitis, these patterns were shown to reflect antibodies to either proteinase-3 (PR-3: c-ANCA) or myeloperoxidase (MPO: p-ANCA).
 Many laboratories now perform ELISA assays using these proteins as antigens.

 - Interpretation.
-C-ANCA is highly specific for Wegener’s granulomatosis (present in approximately 80% of cases), whereas p-ANCA is seen primarily in microscopic polyarteritis nodosa, Churg-Strauss vasculitis, and crescentic glomerulonephritis.
+C-ANCA is highly specific for granulomatosis with polyangiitis (Wegener’s granulomatosis), which is present in approximately 80% of cases, whereas p-ANCA is seen primarily in microscopic polyarteritis nodosa, Churg-Strauss vasculitis, and crescentic glomerulonephritis.
 A positive p-ANCA by IFA can also be seen in other diseases, such as inflammatory bowel disease and tuberculosis.
 In these cases the positive immunofluorescence is due to antibodies to cytoplasmic antigens other than MPO or PR-3, and ANCA testing by ELISA will be negative.
 Therapeutic decisions and definitions of disease activity should be based upon the clinical presentation and not solely the ANCA titers.

 The complement system is a major effector of the humoral immune system.
 Activation of the system by immune complexes, polysaccharides or oligosaccharides can occur through three pathways; the classical pathway, the alternative pathway and the lectin pathway.
 All three pathways eventually cleave C3 with subsequent activation of the terminal components (C5b through C9).
 The complement system has three main physiologic functions: defending against bacterial infection, bridging innate and adaptive immunity, and disposal or clearance of cell debris and antigen/antibody complexes (Fig. 4-1).